vincent-mayer/fun/gpu/README.md

 - warp = 32 threads of a block with consecutive `threadID`
 - warps execute together on an SM (streaming multiprocessor)
 - threads within a warp execute the same intructions
-- when a warp initiates a memory request, the SM switches to another warp to hide laten
+- when a warp initiates a memory request, the SM switches to another warp to hide latency
 - four warp-schedulers per multiprocessor
 - GPUs support 32B, 64B, and 128B memory accesses
 - blocks are mapped onto SMs in a one-to-one manner